syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Filtering words that contain input text

-Displays all the matches that contain the typed characters in control.
+Displays all the matches that contain the typed characters in control by using `Contains`.
 This strategy is case in-sensitive.

 {% tabs %}